acuminous/tripitaka/README.md

 ZenLog is a low dependency, no frills logger for Node.js.
 I wrote it because my previous logger of choice, [winston](https://github.com/winstonjs/winston) has hundreds of [open issues](https://github.com/winstonjs/winston/issues), many of which are serious and have received no response for over a year.
 [Contributions](https://github.com/winstonjs/winston/graphs/contributors) mostly ceased in 2019.
 Winston's design also has some serious flaws which can make it hard to format messages and lead to mutation of the log context.

-## Design Princials
-ZenLog intensionally ships with only two transports.
-A streams based transport which will write to stdout and stderr (or other streams which you suppy), and an event emitter based transport which will emit events using the global process object (or another emitter which you supply).
-This library holds the opinion that external files, database and message brokers are all far better handled with a data collector such as [fluentd](https://www.fluentd.org/architecture), but you can of course write your own transports if you so wish.
-ZenLog also eschews child loggers.
-These were useful for stashing context, but can be more elegantly implemented via [AsyncLocalStorage](https://nodejs.org/docs/latest-v14.x/api/async_hooks.html#async_hooks_class_asynclocalstorage) or [continuation-local-storage](https://www.npmjs.com/package/continuation-local-storage).

 ## TL;DR
 ```js
 const { Logger } = require('zenlog');